kra-mo/hyperplane/README.md

 You can download the latest Flatpak build from the [Actions page](https://github.com/kra-mo/hyperplane/actions).

-After installing it, you can place files in `~/.var/app/hu.kramo.Hyperplane.Devel/data/hyperplane/home/` to test the app.
+After installing it, you can place files in `~/.var/app/hu.kramo.Hyperplane.Devel/data/hyperplane/home/` (or just drag and drop them from another file manager) to test the app.

 Please report any and all issues you find!